Can anyone help with this question from Patti:

 If anyone can help Patti with the rest of the lyrics to this song, please let us know in the comments below.

 This article was posted on Monday, January 12th, 2015 at 5:12 pm and is filed under Canada, Countries & Cultures, Nursery Rhymes, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply